-To apply for this scholarship, you must submit:
+To apply for this scholarship, you must submit the following:

-The resumé should list your involvement in Christian Science, school, and community related activities, and any other categories relevant to you.
-When listing community service, indicate, whenever possible, your dates of involvement, hours of commitment, scope of responsibility, and the significance of your contribution.
-Be detailed in your resumé.
+Your resumé should include involvement in Christian Science, school, community-related activities, and any other categories you feel are relevant.
+When listing community service, indicate (whenever possible) your dates of involvement, hours of commitment, scope of responsibility, and the significance of your contribution.
+Be detailed.
 For example, don’t just list that you were a CIT at camp.
-Also list that as a CIT, you led a trip, completed service projects, or served as a team leader.
-Use the examples listed below to help guide your resumé.
+Make sure to include if you led any trips, completed service projects, or served as a team leader.
+Use the examples below to help guide your resumé.

-Please Note: In accordance with National Collegiate Athletic Association (NCAA) policy, Principia will not take into consideration a student’s athletic ability, participation, or performance in awarding scholarships, including the Founders’ Scholarship.
-Therefore, please exclude all athletic activities in your application.
+Please note: In accordance with National Collegiate Athletic Association (NCAA) policy, Principia will not take into consideration a student’s athletic ability, participation, or performance in awarding scholarships, including the Founders’ Scholarship.
+Therefore, please exclude all athletic activities from your application.